MartinPankraz/DSAGTechXChange26/2-bdc-fabric-integration/student/Quest7.md

 # 🔌 7.
 Challenge 7: Adjust fact processing
 [< 🤖 Quest 6](Quest6.md) - **[🔧 Quest 8 >](Quest8.md)**

-Fact data is processed in a similar way like dimensions - hence we will make similar adjustemnts to the fact notebook as well.
+Microsoft Business Process Solutions uses Python notebooks for data transformations.
+In this challenge, we will make the necessary adjustments to process fact data.
+The adjustments are the same as for dimensions - except that language handling is not necessary.

 ## 7.1.
-Navigate to the workspace
+Navigate to the workspace and locate notebook ```bps_opm_nb_b2s_dim_***```

+You don't need help for this anymore ;)

 ## 7.2.
-Adjust bronze-to-silver notebook for facts
+Adjust bronze-to-silver notebook for dimensions

-Notebook ```bps_opm_nb_b2s_fact_*** ``` (where *** is a random alphanumeric identifier) handles transformation of fact data from bronze to silver layer.
+Notebook ```bps_opm_nb_b2s_dim_*** ``` handles transformation of dimenension and text data from bronze to silver layer.
 To support data in the format delivered by SAP Datasphere, we need to make some adjustments to this notebook.

 ### 7.2.1.
 Adjust function ```apply_data_types```